JDPS/pricesentinel/CODE_OF_CONDUCT.md

 In the interest of fostering an open and inclusive community, we pledge to make participation a harassment‑free experience for everyone, regardless of:

 - age, body size, visible or invisible disability
-- ethnicity, sex characteristics, gender identity and expression
+- ethnicity, sex characteristics, gender identity, and expression
 - level of experience, education, socio‑economic status
 - nationality, personal appearance, race, religion, or sexual identity and orientation

 ## Our Standards

-Examples of behavior that contributes to creating a positive environment include:
+Examples of behaviour that contributes to creating a positive environment include:

 - Using welcoming and inclusive language
 - Being respectful of differing viewpoints and experiences